Policy Gradient with Tree Expansion: : Exponent of trajectories

-\textbf{\treepol\ gradient.} The two variants of \treepol\ involve an expectation.
-This expectation is taken over $S^d$ many trajectories from the root state $s$ and are weighted according to their probability.
+\textbf{\treepol\ gradient.} The two variants of \treepol\ involve an expectation taken over $S^d$ many trajectories from the root state $s$ and weighted according to their probability.
 Thus, during the PG training process, the gradient $\nabla_\theta \log \pi_\theta$ is calculated using a weighted sum of gradients over all reachable states starting from $s$.
-Our method exploits the exponential number of trajectories to reduce the variance.
+Our method exploits the exponential number of trajectories to reduce the variance while improving performance.
 Indeed, in the next section we prove that the gradient variance of \treepol{} decays exponentially fast as a function of the behavior policy $\pib$ and trajectory length $d$.
 In the experiments in Section~\ref{sec: experiments}, we also show how the practical version of \treepol{} achieves a significant reduction in the noise of the PG process and leads to faster convergence and higher reward.